levenlabs/dank/README.md

 upload/view that filename.
 Returns 200 if it is valid and otherwise returns 400.
 This returns no body.

+The `sig` is not guaranteed to be escaped when returned from `/assign` so make sure you URL encode it before sending it to `/verify`.

 Params: `sig`, `filename`

 Example: